Attraction

 Free

-Completed in March 2023, standing at 5.8m high and almost 100 metres around, the gigantic Minlacowie Water Tank Mural was created by Mike Makatron, assisted by Conrad Bizjak, Harley Hall, Dylan Butler, Jason Swales and Sabine Meyer.
-The design was based on widespread consultation with the local community and Narungga Elders.
+Completed in March 2023, the striking Minlacowie Water Tank Mural stands 5.8 metres high and stretches nearly 100 metres around.
+Created by renowned artist Mike Makatron, with assistance from Conrad Bizjak, Harley Hall, Dylan Butler, Jason Swales, and Sabine Meyer, this enormous artwork was shaped through extensive consultation with the local community and Narungga Elders.

 Facilities